-There are many terms used when talking about an office fit-out which can be confusing for those not involved in the commercial fit-out sector.
+There are many terms used when talking about a fit-out which can be confusing for those not involved in the commercial fit-out sector.

 Fit out is the term used to describe the process of making an interior space suitable for occupation.
 In other words, it’s the electrical, mechanical, decorating and furnishing that’s undertaken by the tenant that’s leasing the space from the developer or landlord.

 The landlord usually provides the shell, referred to as the ‘shell and core’ which comprises the structure, cladding, completed common areas and external works.

 A 'cat a' fit out is essentially creating a blank canvas with just the basics installed.